top of page

 We perform functional assays to determine the role of lncRNAs in human and animal cells using a suite of genome editing, CRISPR-based systems and antisense oligos technologies.

-We dissect the composition of RNA-based machines and characterize their molecular activities using state-of-the-art biochemical, molecular as well as short- and long-read sequencing-based approaches.
-We also work to develop novel RNA-based tools for targeted genome regulation.
+We dissect the structure and molecular interactions of RNA-based machines and characterize their activities using state-of-the-art biochemical, molecular and long-read sequencing approaches.

-We characterize the in vivo roles of lncRNAs using animal models and xenografts combined with a suite of CRISPR-based genome engineering approaches.
-We also actively develop novel mRNA-based and RNA-targeting therapeutics.
+We actively develop novel RNA therapeutics and characterize the in vivo roles of lncRNAs using animal models and xenografts combined with a suite of CRISPR-based genome engineering approaches.

 Lab_Scheme_Website_UseThis.png